aj0strow/measurement/README.md

 end
 ```

-If you don't provide a symbol, it will default to the whole name of the unit.
+The symbol defaults to the whole name of the unit.

 #### Establish Equivalencies